ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-simple.md

 # Install node packages and build assets.
 # You can skip this if your app has no Node.js dependencies.
-npm install && npm run build
+npm ci && npm run build

 # Cache Laravel configuration settings, routes, and views for efficiency.
 # See https://laravel.com/docs/10.x/deployment#optimizing-configuration-loading,